TimStraube/Self-evaluating-estimator/README.md

 ## Info

-A fun little Deep Reinforcement Learning Project for experiementing with strange architectures.
+A fun little Deep Reinforcement Learning Project for experimenting with strange architectures.

 ## Ideas